Do your own research for private scholarships.

 - Coca-Cola Scholars Program Scholarship is open to US high school students who have a GPA of at least 3.0.
 Recipients are selected based on leadership, character, civic and extracurricular activities, academic excellence, and community service.
 Very competitive program.

 - Cooke, Jack Kent Foundation College Scholarship The Cooke Foundation awards scholarships to high-achieving high school seniors with financial need.
-College Scholars can receive up to $40,000, college planning support, ongoing advising, and a pathway the the foundations Graduate Program.
+College Scholars can receive up to $40,000, college planning support, ongoing advising, and a pathway the foundations Graduate Program.
 Application period is open from September to November.

 - Cooke, Jack Kent Foundation Undergraduate Transfer Scholarship The Cooke Foundation awards scholarships to top community college students seeking to complete their bachelor's degrees at four-year colleges or universities for up to 3 years.
 Application period is open from October through November.